• Skip to primary navigation

 Vegan Chickpea Waldorf Salad in Serving Bowl

-Saying that, you could have it as a summer side dish alongside the likes of grilled king oyster mushrooms, teriyaki grilled tofu, or your favourite plant-based chicken substitute.
+Saying that, you could have it as a summer side dish alongside the likes of grilled king oyster mushrooms, teriyaki grilled tofu, vegan cucumber sandwiches, or your favourite plant-based chicken substitute.

 For additional legumes and seeds, try throwing in roasted lentils, roasted black beans, or roasted pumpkin seeds.